soerenoe/portfolio/README.md

 # Soeren_Portfolio
-This is a feature of my data related work projects
+This is a feature of my data related work projects with fake data, so you can get an idea of what I can do for you

 # Project 1: Overview
 * Created a tool that estimates